priyam-sharma909/Fouling-Factor-Prediction-in-Heat-Exchanger-Systems/README.md

-**Fouling Factor Prediction in Heat Exchanger Systems**

-This project uses Machine Learning and Deep Learning models to predict the fouling factor in heat exchangers.

-Fouling is the buildup of unwanted deposits inside heat exchangers, which reduces heat transfer efficiency and increases energy consumption.
-Predicting fouling helps in better maintenance planning and improved system performance.

-**Project Goal**

-To compare different data-driven models and find which method best predicts fouling behavior using process data.

-**Models Used**

-Linear Regression

-Ridge Regression

-Lasso Regression

-PCA-based Modeling

-Auto-Regressive Model

-Artificial Neural Network (ANN)

-LSTM (Recurrent Neural Network)

-Each model is written separately for easy comparison.

-**Project Structure**

-ALL_CODES/   → All machine learning & deep learning model scripts
-Dataset/     → Dataset used for training and testing
-PDF File     → Project presentation/documentation

-**Tools & Libraries**

-Python

-NumPy

-Pandas

-Scikit-learn

-TensorFlow / Keras

-Matplotlib

-**Model Evaluation**

-Model performance is measured using:

-Mean Squared Error (MSE)

-Root Mean Squared Error (RMSE)

-R² Score

-**How to Run**

-Run any model file like this:

-python ALL_CODES/lstm.py

-**Applications**

-Predictive maintenance

-Energy efficiency improvement

-Industrial heat exchanger monitoring

-**Future Work**

-Hyperparameter tuning

-Model optimization

-Real-time prediction system

-**Author**

-Priyam Sharma
-Chemical Engineering | Machine Learning
+# Fouling Factor Prediction in Heat Exchanger Systems

+This repository contains Python implementations for:

+- Data preprocessing and feature analysis
+- Statistical and machine learning models for fouling prediction
+- Deep learning models for nonlinear and time-dependent behavior

+---

+## 1. Data Processing and Feature Analysis

+**Folder:** `Dataset`

+Process data from heat exchanger systems is used to analyze the factors influencing fouling behavior.

+**Includes:**

+- Data cleaning and preparation
+- Feature correlation analysis
+- Dimensionality reduction using PCA

+These steps help improve model accuracy and reduce redundancy in input variables.

+---

+## 2. Machine Learning Models

+**Folder:** `ALL_CODES`

+Builds multiple regression-based models to predict the fouling factor:

+- Linear Regression
+- Ridge Regression
+- Lasso Regression
+- PCA-based modeling
+- Auto-Regressive model

+These models provide baseline and regularized approaches for fouling prediction.

+---

+## 3. Deep Learning Models

+**Folder:** `ALL_CODES`

+Implements neural network-based approaches to capture nonlinear fouling dynamics:

+- Conventional Artificial Neural Network (ANN)
+- LSTM (Long Short-Term Memory) network

+These models are used to learn complex relationships and time-dependent fouling trends.

+---

+## Results

+Model performance is evaluated using:

+- Mean Squared Error (MSE)
+- Root Mean Squared Error (RMSE)
+- R² Score

+Comparisons between models highlight the effectiveness of deep learning methods in predicting fouling behavior.

+Simulation outputs, performance comparison, and analysis are documented in the attached project presentation.